 Part of this picture is the attack on the independence of the judiciary, which Dolidze criticized.
 The government wants to limit the space for criticism, in order to ensure no unpleasant surprises in the parliamentary election in 2020.

 Land of fairytales

-In 2008, war broke out between Georgia and Russia, and four years later Saakashvili was forced from power after his party lost a parliamentary election to the opposition coalition called Georgian Dream.
-In 2015, Dolidze entered government as a deputy minister of defense, and the next year she became the president’s representative in Parliament.
+In 2008, war broke out between Georgia and Russia.
+Four years later, Saakashvili was forced out of power after his party lost the parliamentary election to the opposition coalition called “Georgian Dream”.
+In 2015, Dolidze entered government as deputy minister of defense.
+The following year she became the president’s representative in the parliament.

 2020 – A decisive year

 Both inside and outside the governmentalinstitutions, Dolidze has remained an uncompromising defender of human rights.
-For this reason she ended up in conflict with Georgian Dream, which many see as a vehicle controlled by Georgia’s richest man, Bidzina Ivanishvili.
+She could neither be threatened or paid off to be silent.
+For this reason, she ended up in conflict with “Georgian Dream”, which many see as a vehicle controlled by Georgia’s richest man, Bidzina Ivanishvili.

-She is now out of politics, but remains a well-known and respected voice in Georgia.
+She is now out of politics but remains a well-known and respected voice in Georgia.

-In parallel with opinion polls suggesting that Georgian Dream is becoming increasingly unpopular, the government is tightening the reins.
-They probably remember how a broad coalition of civil society groups and independent media, supported by the international community, were able to protect the integrity of the electoral process that dethroned Saakashvili in 2012.
+While opinion polls suggest that “Georgian Dream” is losing support, the government is tightening the reins.
+Probably they remember how a broad coalition of civil society groups and independent media, supported by the international community, were able to protect the electoral process that dethroned Saakashvili in 2012.

 The signs are ominous, but hopefully will this year’s election be held according to democratic standards.
 If Georgia is to avoid stumbling into authoritarianism again, one thing is certain: Anna Dolidze will play a central role.